jquery/learn.jquery.com/page/about-jquery/how-to-setup-jquery.md

 Alternatively you could use a [Content Delivery Network](https://code.jquery.com/) (CDN) where the file is hosted for you.

-Create another file in the same directory called `demo.js`.
-The `src` attribute in the second `<script>` element must point to the location of this JavaScript file, which will contain the code that will run on the page.
+After setting up the jQuery file you will need to add another JavaScript file, `demo.js`, in the same directory as `index.html`.
+The `src` attribute in the second `<script>` element must point to the location of `demo.js`, which will contain the code that will run on the page.

 ### Launching Code on Document Ready